simi2426/Rsubsettingtutorial/README.md

 ```
 Here, we have created two variables that only include datapoints that have a college tier one or two, respectively.
 This can be useful in trying to dial in more specifically within a variable.

+Notice how instead of a singular equals, `=`, we used two `==` equals signs.
+One equals sign is usually used when assigning a variable, but two equals signs tells the computer that we are comparing the left and the right, and in the subsetting case, this tells the computer to only pull college tiers that are equal to 1, or whatever value we set it equal to.
+This can also be used with non-numerical values.

 `View(tiertwo)` this allows us to see the new dataset we have created in a sheet format, similar to an Excel file.
 R is case sensitive, so make sure you capitalize `View()` or else it will return a different, unrelated argument.

-## Assigning multiple rows to a singular subset argument
+## Subsetting multiple rows together

-We want to subset the data by college tier so that instead of using multiple variables, therefore multiple functions,
-we can subset the college tiers into bigger groups and use those variables.
+For this example, we are going to subset the data by college tiers, so that instead of using multiple variables, therefore many more functions, we can subset the college tiers into bigger groups and use those dataframes with more datapoints.

 We can group the tiers from 1-3, 4-6, 7-9, and 14

-The collegetier column is already sorted numerically, so we can just choose the columns
+The `collegetier` column is already sorted numerically, so we can just choose the columns
 we want by pulling those and assigning them a name

 ``` r